handrews/jsonpointer-jsonschema-vocabulary/index.md

+---
+title: A JSON Schema for JSON Pointer and Relative JSON Pointer
+permalink: /
+---

 # A JSON Schema Vocabulary for JSON Pointer and Relative JSON Pointer

 _[**WARNING:** This project is in development and not yet suitable for